syncfusion-content/uwp-docs/uwp/Range-Slider/Overview.md

 ---
 layout: post
-title: Overview of Syncfusion SfRangeSlider control for UWP
+title: About UWP Range Slider control | Syncfusion
-description: This section provides an features overview of SfRangeSlider control for UWP.
+description: Learn here all about Overview support in Syncfusion UWP Range Slider (SfRangeSlider) control and more.
 platform: uwp
 control: SfRange Slider
 documentation: ug
 ---

-# Overview
+# UWP Range Slider (SfRangeSlider) Overview

 The range slider control for UWP allows you select a range of values within the specified minimum and maximum limits.
 The range can be selected by moving the thumb along track.